masalachai/epp-rtk-java-extras/README.md

 3) A method to fetch the greeting in XML form

 There are more unorganized modifications that are being used for EPP RTK.
 I will release those as well after some refactoring.

+To build the library, just clone the repo and run the ant build script.